 Description

-LEEDCo’s Icebreaker Wind project will be the first freshwater wind farm in North America.
-It will occupy a lease area of 10.082254 km2 and consist of 6 V126-3.45MW turbines.
+The Lake Erie Energy Development Corporation (LEEDCo) has proposed developing Icebreaker Wind, the first freshwater offshore wind farm in North America.
+The 20.7 MW wind farm would occupy a lease area of ~10 km2 and consist of 6 V126-3.45MW wind turbines.

 Location

-Icebreaker Wind will be located 12.8 km off the coast of Cleveland, OH in Lake Erie.
-It will have a grid connection point of Cleveland Public Power, Lake Road Substation in Cleveland, OH.
+Icebreaker Wind will be located 12.8 km off the coast of Cleveland, Ohio (USA) in Lake Erie.
+It will have a grid connection point of Cleveland Public Power, Lake Road Substation in Cleveland.

 Licensing Information